 Knit a tension square with the yarn you’re going to use for your project.

-To make a square to check your tension or gauge, use the yarn and size of needles that the pattern states.
-The pattern will also tell you what stitch to use – this is often stocking stitch, but may instead be a decorative stitch pattern used in the design.
-Most often, you’ll find that the instructions given are for a 10x10cm (4x4in) square, but to correctly measure your tension, we recommend that you make a square at least 15x15cm (6x6in) in size.
-(Try using the number of stitches stated in the pattern tension, plus half again.)
+Most often, you’ll find that the instructions given are for a 10x10cm (4x4in) square, but to correctly measure your gauge, we recommend that you make a square at least 15x15cm (6x6in) in size.
+(Try using the number of stitches stated in the pattern gauge plus half again.)
 If you’re working in stocking stitch you might also want to include a garter stitch border to prevent it from rolling and make measuring easier.

-If you are intending to block your garment when it’s finished you may also want to wash and block your tension square before you measure it, to give you the most accurate results.
+If you are intending to block your garment when it’s finished you may also want to wash and block your square before you measure it, to give you the most accurate results.
 Some fabrics can change a lot in size when they’re blocked!
 Find out more about this process in our essential guide on how to block knitting projects.

 When you’ve completed the square, pin it to a padded surface (such as a firm cushion), and gently smooth it out, being careful that you don’t distort the stitches.